Nord Stream 1

+In response to the Russian invasion of Ukraine the EU Commission adopted on 18 July 2025 a sanctions package against Russia that bans the direct and indirect use of the Nord Stream pipelines.

 History

 1997–present

-The Nord Steam pipeline project began in 1997, when Gazprom and Finnish oil company Neste formed the joint company North Transgas Oy for the construction and operation of a gas pipeline from Russia to northern Germany across the Baltic Sea.
+The Nord Stream pipeline project began in 1997, when Gazprom and Finnish oil company Neste formed the joint company North Transgas Oy for the construction and operation of a gas pipeline from Russia to northern Germany across the Baltic Sea.
 North Transgas Oy cooperated with the German gas company Ruhrgas.
 A route survey was done in the exclusive economic zones of Finland, Sweden, Denmark, and Germany, and a feasibility study of the pipeline was conducted in 1998.
 Several routes were considered, including those with onshore segments through Finland and Sweden.

-In April 2001, Gazprom, Fortum, Ruhrgas, and Wintershall adopted a statement regarding a joint feasibility study for the construction of the pipeline.

-In November 2002, the Management Committee of Gazprom approved a schedule of project implementation.
+In April 2001, Gazprom, Fortum, Ruhrgas, and Wintershall adopted a statement regarding a joint feasibility study for the construction of the pipeline, and in November 2002, the Management Committee of Gazprom approved a schedule of project implementation.

 In May 2005, Fortum withdrew from the project and sold its stake in North Transgas to Gazprom.
 As a result, Gazprom became the only shareholder of North Transgas Oy.

 In September 2005, Gazprom, BASF, and E.ON signed a basic agreement on the construction of a North European gas pipeline.
 In November 2005, the North European Gas Pipeline Company (later Nord Stream AG) was incorporated in Zug, Switzerland.
 In December 2005, Gazprom started construction of the Russian onshore segment of the Nord Stream project, in order to connect Nord Stream with the wider Russian natural gas pipeline system.
 Specifically, the Gryazovets–Vyborg gas pipeline was built in Babayevo, Vologda Oblast, connecting Nord Stream to the Northern Lights Pipeline network.
 The construction was completed in 2010.

 In October 2006, the pipeline and the operating company were officially renamed Nord Stream AG.
 All information related to the pipeline project, including results of the seabed survey of 1998, was transferred from North Transgas to Nord Stream AG.
 In November 2006, North Transgas was officially dissolved.

 The environmental impact assessment started in November 2006, when notifications were sent to Russia, Finland, Sweden, Denmark, and Germany as parties of origin (countries whose exclusive economic zones or territorial waters the pipeline was planned to pass through), and Poland, Latvia, Lithuania, and Estonia as affected parties.
 The final report on transboundary environmental impact assessment was delivered in March 2009.